• Skip to primary navigation

 How do I know if my whipped cream is ready?

-The whipped cream is ready, having a small point called a "bird's beak" on the whisk's tip, when a spatula or finger leaves a trace that doesn't close and when the cream remains in the bottom of the bowl when turning it upside down.
+The whipped cream is ready when it forms a small point called a "bird's beak" on the tip of the whisk, when a spatula or finger leaves a trace that does not close, and when the cream stays in the bottom of the bowl when you turn it upside down.

 Can you overwhip whipped cream?

-You can easily overwhip the whipped cream, turning its texture grainy and lumpy and eventually ending up with butter.
-To prevent this, closely watch out for the right cream's consistency.
+Yes, you can easily overwhip whipped cream, which turns the texture grainy and lumpy and eventually forms butter.
+To prevent this, watch the consistency closely and stop as soon as you reach the peak stage you want.

-If the whipped cream turns into a gritty texture, it is overbeaten.
-You can try adding one to two tablespoons of cold, unwhipped heavy cream and whisking again.
-Broken whipped cream may regain its texture and become suitable for garnishing desserts but not decoration.
+If the whipped cream turns gritty from overbeating, add one to two tablespoons of cold, unwhipped heavy cream and whisk again.
+The broken cream may regain a texture suitable for garnishing desserts, though not for fine decoration.

 Looking for sugar-free desserts?
 Try these!